dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 # Exercise: CSS Frameworks

 In this exercise we explore the use of Frameworks in web development.
-Frameworks make up a large section of the web development community, since they offer a quicker development option, as well as provide a similar design language.
+Frameworks are utilized by a large proportion of the web development community, since they offer a quicker development option, as well as provide a similar design language.

 Start by downloading the starter file located here: [Frameworks Starter Files]().